|

 insurance.
 It isn't for sale on the web as far as I know but

-and ask them to suggest a broker that sells their product, or
+the insurers and ask them to suggest a broker that sells

-what it's called.
-Ideally, get insurance that covers professional
+is often what it's called.
+Ideally, get insurance that covers

-negligence so you can sue your union if it lets you down.
+professional negligence so you can sue your union if it lets

 - Opt out of the political fund unless you agree with where